boldingd/EclipsePhaseContent/HumbleBeginnings.md

 The 540m-radius torus hab was originally built by a pre-fall hypercorp in an asteroid family in the Jovian Greeks to support mining operations.
 It was abandoned by its original hypercorp owner when major mining operations ceased in BF 6.
-(It should be noted that the asteroids in the family still contain small veins of metals; mining ceased because the hypercorp could not compete with cheapter metals mined in the primary asteroid belt and inner system.)
+(It should be noted that the asteroids in the family still contain small veins of metals; mining ceased because the hypercorp could not compete with cheaper metals mined in the primary asteroid belt and inner system.)
 The station's next occupants arrived barely three years later, aided by contacts in the former hypercorp owner's administration; this group had formed around a core of anarchist-communist theorists and activists.

 Infugee influx during the Fall dramatically expanded their population; during and after the Fall, sleeving, integrating and indoctrinating the new arrivals was a primary concern.
-The stations activist founders watched on with concern as the Hypercorp Consortium set about combing through the infugee egos that they had received, sleeving them, and integrating them; concern for the Hypercorp Consortium's growing population led the occupants to launch an initiative to similarly grow the Autonomist Alliance's ranks with infugees; and thus the Skyward Collective was born.
+The station's activist founders watched with concern as the Hypercorp Consortium set about combing through the infugee egos that they had received, sleeving them, and integrating them; concern for the Hypercorp Consortium's growing population led the occupants to launch an initiative to similarly grow the Autonomist Alliance's ranks with infugees; and thus the Skyward Collective was born.

 Égalité remains the largest and most populous of the Skyward Collective's habs.
 Égalité is a torus hab with a radius of 544m, a rim-width of 89m, and a rim-height of 73m; it's spun to three-quarters of G, and a human-baseline environment is maintained inside — that is, one atmosphere of pressure, a 24-hour day/night cycle, a temperature between 14C and 27C, and a year-long seasonal cycle.